Twitter is replacing my feed reader

 Oh yes, my feed will remain active!
 And I will always visit your site, Michael.
 It is one place where I know that I will read something worth reading on a consistent basis.
 Thanks for the reminder to do just that right now.

-• Dan Callahan says:
+3. Dan Callahan Avatar

 Twitter works as a solution as long as you keep the number of people you’re following low enough that you can more or less keep track of almost everything the people in your stream are saying, and that you have such an excellent network that always anticipates your needs.